OXRS-IO/OXRS-IO-WEBSITE/docs/add-ons/accessibility/ac-tower-controller.md

 - More info [Github](https://github.com/austinscreations/Tower-Controller)

 ## Where to Buy
-- Contact on Discord or website [WEBSITE](https://www.austinscreations.ca/)
+- Contact on Discord or [WEBSITE](https://www.austinscreations.ca/)

 <!-- ## FAQs
 :::